Geology of the

 sea level and subjected to erosion until the beginning of the Cretaceous

-period.
-During the Cretaceous, the land again sank beneath the sea and over
+the land again sank beneath the sea and over

-4500 feet of sandstone, shales, and limestones were accumulated.
-Subsequent
+4500 feet of sandstone, shales, and limestones were

-elevation brought these sediments above sea level and exposed them to erosion.
+elevation brought these sediments above sea level and exposed them to

 During the Quaternary and probably during a part of the Tertiary, the higher

-parts of the Bisbee quadrangle have been undergoing erosion, their waste
+Bisbee quadrangle have been undergoing erosion, their waste

-accumulating in the flat-floored valleys that surround the Mule Mountains.
+accumulating in the flat-floored valleys

 Prior to 1880 Bisbee was an unimportant lead camp.
 The copper ore of the Copper

-Queen Mine was discovered early in this year.
+was discovered early in this year.
 This ore was free from sulfur and

 averaged 23% copper.
-Ore minerals include: native copper, chalcopyrite,
+Ore minerals

-sphalerite, cuprite, azurite, malachite, brochantite, tenorite, and aurichalcite.
+sphalerite, cuprite, azurite, malachite, brochantite, tenorite, and

 The Bisbee copper ores occur as large masses in the limestones and intrusive